Namrata Shirodkar: Early life

 Namrata Shirodkar was born on 22 January 1972 in Bombay (now known as Mumbai) a Maharashtrian family of Goan origin.
 She is the elder sister of actress Shilpa Shirodkar, and the grand-daughter of noted Marathi actress Meenakshi Shirodkar, who starred in Brahmachari (1938).

 Career

 Modelling career

 Shirodkar worked as a model and was crowned Miss India in 1993.

-She represented India in the Miss Universe pageant in 1993 and finished in sixth place.
+Shirodkar represented India at the Miss Universe 1993 pageant, where she finished in sixth place.

 Acting career

 She appeared in a brief role as a child artiste with Shatrughan Sinha in the 1977 film Shirdi Ke Sai Baba.

-Shirodkar's debut film was meant to be Purab Ki Laila Pachhim Ki Chhaila, with Akshay Kumar and Sunil Shetty in the lead and music by Nadeem Shravan.
-This film was never released.
-Shirodkar 's debut film was Mere Do Anmol Ratan.
-She then went on to star in Vaastav and Kachche Dhaage (both 1999).
-Her performance in the former was appreciated.
+Shirodkar's debut film was meant to be Purab Ki Laila Pachhim Ki Chhaila, which was never released.
+She made her official debut with Mere Do Anmol Ratan (1998).
+She later starred in films such as Vaastav and Kachche Dhaage (both 1999), with her performance in the former receiving appreciation.

+In the 2000s, she appeared in several Hindi and Telugu films including Pukar, Astitva (2000), Albela (2001), and Vamsi (2000).
+She gradually reduced her work in films after the early 2000s.

+Following her marriage to actor Mahesh Babu in 2005, Shirodkar took a break from acting and has since not appeared in films, choosing to focus on her personal life.